cthacker-udel/Java-Spotify-API/README.md

 ### [Oauth Methods](https://github.com/cthacker-udel/Java-Spotify-API/blob/master/src/test/java/Client/SpotifyRestAPITest.java)

-**Step 1** : Create an instance of SpotifyClient
+**Step 1** : Create an instance of SpotifyClient, follow the steps under the SpotifyClient Section

-**Step 2** : Add username or email,password,and this redirect uri: http://localhost:8888/callback/ and add these values by acquiring an instance of the Spotify Login by using the method client.getLogin(), and using the appropriate methods outlined
+**Step 2** : Add username or email,password,and this redirect uri: `http://localhost:8888/callback/` and add these values by acquiring an instance of the Spotify Login by using the method `client.getLogin();`, and using the appropriate methods outlined:

 * `setEmailOrUsername(String usernameoremail);`
   * sets your email or username for acquiring access token